Anthropocentrism: In popular culture

 The Planet of the Apes franchise focuses on the analogy of apes becoming the dominant species in society and the fall of humans (see also human extinction).
 In the 1968 film, Taylor, a human states "take your stinking paws off me, you damn dirty ape!".
 In the 2001 film, this is contrasted with Attar (a gorilla)'s quote "take your stinking hands off me, you damn dirty human!".
 This links in with allusions that in becoming the dominant species apes are becoming more like humans (anthropomorphism).
 In the film Battle for the Planet of the Apes, Virgil, an orangutan states "ape has never killed ape, let alone an ape child.
 Aldo has killed an ape child.
 The branch did not break.
 It was cut with a sword." in reference to planned murder; a stereotypical human concept.
 Additionally, in Dawn of the Planet of the Apes, Caesar states "I always think...ape better than human.
 I see now...how much like them we are."

 In George Orwell's novel Animal Farm, this theme of anthropocentrism is also present.
-Whereas originally the animals planned for liberation from humans and animal equality, as evident from the "seven commandments" such as "whatever goes upon two legs is an enemy", "Whatever goes upon four legs, or has wings, is a friend", "All animals are equal"; the pigs would later amend the commandments with statements such as "All animals are equal, but some animals are more equal than others", and "Four legs good, two legs better."
+Whereas originally the talking animals planned for liberation from humans and animal equality, as evident from the "seven commandments" such as "whatever goes upon two legs is an enemy", "Whatever goes upon four legs, or has wings, is a friend", "All animals are equal"; the pigs would later amend the commandments with statements such as "All animals are equal, but some animals are more equal than others", and "Four legs good, two legs better."

 The 2012 documentary The Superior Human? systematically analyzes anthropocentrism and concludes that value is fundamentally an opinion, and since life forms naturally value their own traits, most humans are misled to believe that they are actually more valuable than other species.
 This natural bias, according to the film, combined with a received sense of comfort and an excuse for exploitation of non-humans cause anthropocentrism to remain in society.